J-R-1/J-R-1/Kaggle Kernel - SQL/README.md

 <b>Query 2: Returns all users who created Stack Overflow accounts along with when did they post their first questions and answers.
-For simplicity we restrict our results only to  January 2019.
-We'll also need to use the 'users' table from the Stack Overflow dataset to answer this query. </b>.
+For simplicity, we restrict our results only to  January 2019.
+We'll also need to use the <b>'users'</b> table from the Stack Overflow dataset to answer this query. </b>.

 <img src="https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernel%20-%20SQL/ju_2.png" />